Amine-Itani/Unit-1/Projects/Project-1.md

         graph += f"{date}: {graph_var * (total // 10)}{total} USD {warning}\n"
     return graph
 ```
 This functions prints a graph that shows Ms. Sato's earning or loss by day.
 This means that if she were to take out 2000 usd and deposit 1000 on a given day, the graph would show -1000, regardless of transactions made on other days.
 This will help her keep trak of her financial stability better.
+This function meets Ms. Sato's need for useful, comprehensive, statistics well because the color of the graph changes depending on whether she is earning or losing money.
+It also prints a warning message if she is more than $400 USD in debt on a given day.
 The graph is made through reading the default dictionary created in sum_by_date function, finding the balance of that day, and multipliying them with a square "▩" from the ASCII code<sup>7</sup>.
 Before multiplication though, we divide the multiplier by 10 to keep the graph manageable in the terminal.

 ## Citations
 1. DAO, Klima.
 “Introducing Klimadao.”
 KlimaDAO, Mar.
 2023, docs.klimadao.finance/.